npvoid/neural_heterogeneity/README.md

 ```
 python main.py
 ```
-This will run with the default parameters.
-You can expecify them, for instance to initialise the network with heterogeneous time constants following a uniform distribution and training the time constants:
+This will run with the default parameters, which were set for SHD dataset.
+You can specify them, for instance to initialise the network with heterogeneous time constants following a uniform distribution and training the time constants:

 ```
 python main.py --het_ab 1 --dist_prms uniform --train_ab 1